 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Hoi An sets up additional ticket control points
+Hoi An sets up additional ticket control points.

 VnExpressVnExpress15/05/2023

-Mr. Nguyen Van Lanh, Vice Chairman of Hoi An City, said that with two new ticket counters, there are now a total of 12 ticket counters, helping to strengthen control over visits to the ancient town.
+Mr. Nguyen Van Lanh, Vice Chairman of Hoi An City, said that with the two new ticket counters, there are now a total of 12 ticket counters, helping to strengthen control over visits to the ancient town.

 Dac Thanh